pliu55/pRSEM_demo/README.md

 6. Perform a consistency test using RNA Polymerase II ChIP-seq peaks as the external data

 ## <a name="Input"></a> Input
 All of the following data sets are under the folder __input/__.
 The RNA-seq and PolII ChIP-seq data were derived from [ENCODE2 mouse Mel cell line](https://www.encodeproject.org/biosamples/ENCBS049ENC/).
 Although they are derived from a cell line rather than from tissue, we named them with keyword __mmliver__ just to be consistent with the examples given in pRSEM's documentation.
-The four histone modification ChIP-seq data sets were derived from [Lara-Astiaso D et al. Science 2014 345:943](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE59636).
+The four histone modification ChIP-seq data sets were derived from [Lara-Astiaso D and Weiner et al. *Science* 2014 345:943](http://science.sciencemag.org/content/345/6199/943.full).
 - RNA-seq, paired-end reads in FASTQ format, a small subset of [the RNA-seq data on Mel's biological replicate 1](https://www.encodeproject.org/experiments/ENCSR000CWE/)
   - __mmliver_1.fa.gz__: first mate
   - __mmliver_2.fa.gz__: second mate